DCMLab/mozart_piano_sonatas/README.md

 ### Note Names

-In order to express the chords as absolutepitches, the chord tones first need to be transposed to the absolute key which can be done using `mozart_loader.py -a`.
+In order to express the chords as absolute pitches, the chord tones first need to be transposed to the absolute key which can be done using `mozart_loader.py -a`.

 ```python